 And we find indeed many others who were anathematized after death, including also Origen: if one goes back to the time of Theophilus of holy memory or even earlier, one will find him anathematized after death.
 This has been done even now in his regard by your holinesses and by Vigilius the most religious pope of Elder Rome.19

-Green believes, as does Price, that the endemousa is being referenced in the last sentence.
+Green believes, as does Price, that the bolded sentence references the endemousa.
 Sounds plausible—yet the fifteen anathemas do not mention Origen, and are directed, as we shall see below, against beliefs held not by Origen but by Evagrius.
-In any case, even if the bolded sentence is referring to the pre-synod, it cannot be construed as a conferral of dogmatic authority upon the anathemas.
+In any case, even if the sentence is referring to the pre-synod, it cannot be construed as a conferral of dogmatic authority upon its anathemas.
 That would have required an official act, of which there is none.
 Regarding the second claim, Green provides no evidence, nor am I aware of any.
 The acts of the council do not mention the fifteen anathemas.
 It would be more accurate to say that the council fathers most likely knew of the anathemas, given that some, many, most, or all of them (we do not know how many) had attended the endemousa and had presumably expressed their assent (or at least acquiescence).
 Whether they wholeheartedly approved of them, whether they believed that they were condemning all expressions of apokatastasis (including the formulation of St Gregory of Nyssa), or just signing off on the emperor’s attempt to resolve the Origenist controversy in Palestine, we do not know.
 Justinian was, like emperors before him, a tyrant and did not brook opposition well, as Pope Vigilius learned firsthand.
 When Justinian tells you to sign a document, you sign it—unless you are prepared for imprisonment, torture, exile.
 The captivity and house arrest of Vigilius would have served as a vivid example of the consequences of disobeying the emperor.
 (That Justinian is celebrated as a saint within the Orthodox Church witnesses to the tremendous mercy of our God and gives hope to us all.
 It might even be considered as a proleptic manifestation of apokatastasis!)
-Green contends that II Constantinople’s insertion of Origen’s name in its list of heretics implicitly ratifies the anathemas submitted to the synodus endemousa; yet the claim is dubious and unprovable—it is mere assertion on Green’s part.
+Green contends that II Constantinople’s insertion of Origen’s name in its list of heretics implicitly ratifies the anathemas submitted to the synodus endemousa; yet the claim is unprovable—it is mere assertion on Green’s part.
 Conjecture, guesses, and speculative inferences will not suffice.
 We do not have access to the hidden intentions of the council fathers.
 The simple but decisive fact: the Second Council of Constantinople did not formally promulgate the fifteen anathemas.
 That it did not do so must determine our evaluation of their dogmatic authority.